microsoft/fast/specs/flyout/flyout.md

 - `fast-flyout`

 *Attributes*
-- `visible` - boolean, whether or not the flyout is visible, defaults to undefined, as this is controlled by the author
+- `visible` - boolean, toggle controlled by the author of whether or not the flyout is visible, defaults to undefined
 - `trap-focus` - boolean, whether or not to keep focus contained inside the Flyout, defaults to true
 - `target` - string, the html id of the HTMLElement that the Flyout is attached to, (viewport for anchored region defaults to the parent of the anchor) and triggered by
 - `focus-target-on-close` - boolean, whether or not to focus back on to the _target element_ when the Flyout is closed, defaults to true